jachinte/jquery.secretnav/README.md

 # jQuery.SecretNav
 SecretNav is a jQuery plugin that reveals a menu at the top or left of a web application, with a gorgeous 3d effect.

-This plugin is inspired by the amazing work done by the [Codrops](http://tympanus.net/codrops/) team, specifically in the effects presented in [this](http://tympanus.net/codrops/2013/12/18/perspective-page-view-navigation/) article.
-The code is based in [their](https://github.com/codrops/PerspectivePageViewNavigation) implementation.
+This plugin has been inspired by the amazing work done by the [Codrops](http://tympanus.net/codrops/) team, specifically by the effects presented in [this](http://tympanus.net/codrops/2013/12/18/perspective-page-view-navigation/) article.
+The code is based in [their](https://github.com/codrops/PerspectivePageViewNavigation) initial implementation.

 ## Install